snowholt/mistral_env/prompt.md

-# Planning Prompt: Integrate BeautyAI into gmai.sa Website (Do Not Break Landing Page)
+# Planning: Integrate BeautyAI into gmai.sa Website (Do Not Break Landing Page)

 You are a senior full‑stack architect and delivery lead.
 Your job is to produce a clear, manager-friendly but technically correct implementation plan to integrate **BeautyAI** (WhatsApp automation + web chatbot + client/admin dashboards) into our existing production website.